danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ![Create new seat booking](../assets/lra/seats-create.png)

-When seat is successfully reserved, payment service is going to be called under the same LRA transaction.
-Artificial header `Long-Running-Action` is present in the response, so we can access it even on the client.
+When a seat is successfully reserved, payment service is going to be called under the same LRA transaction.
+Artificial header `Long-Running-Action` is present in the response, so we can even access it on the client.

 ```javascript
     reserveButton.click(function () {
         selectionView.hide();